obahareth/portfolio/src/content/intro.md

 Hey there—I'm Daniel.

-As a full-stack developer I have a passion for all facets of building great software.
+I'm a full-stack developer full of passion for all aspects of building great software.

 Although my skillset is diverse, **I specialise in front-end development**.
 I've